adrienaury/owl/README.md

 prod  cn=admin,dc=example,dc=com  ldap://prod.my-company.com/dc=example,dc=com
 ```

 Login into a realm with `owl realm login` command.
+It is also possible to use the `--realm` flag on a specific command.

 ```console
 $ owl realm login dev